 Rural Heartland Waikato

-After your breakfast it's time to take a few hours to roam through the popular Hamilton Gardens.
-The Gardens tell the story of gardening through different civilizations via themed gardens.
-The gardens are an internationally renowned treasure which Hamilton is very proud of.
+It's time to roam through the popular Hamilton Gardens after breakfast.
+The themed gardens tell the story of gardening through various civilizations.
+These gardens are an internationally renowned treasure of which Hamilton residents are very proud.

-In the quintessential little town of Otorohanga you will have the opportunity to get up close to the Kiwi bird; learn about the habits of the brown Kiwi; walk through New Zealand’s largest free-flight dome aviary; and see this unique flightless bird up close.
-You will also witness the tuatara, a native reptile which predates dinosaurs.
+In the quintessential little town of Otorohanga, you'll have the opportunity to get up close to the Kiwi bird, learn about the habits of the brown Kiwi, walk through New Zealand’s largest free-flight dome aviary, and see this unique flightless bird up close.
+You will also witness the tuatara, a native reptile that predates dinosaurs.

-It's just a short drive on to the famous Waitomo Glowworm Caves.
-The glowworm, Arachnocampa luminosa, is endemic to New Zealand and as your guide takes you deep in to the cave you will observe thousands of these tiny creatures radiate their unmistakable luminescent light.
-You'll be delighted by an informative commentary on the caves' historical and geological significance plus will explore the cave via a magical boat ride.
+It's just a short drive to the famous Waitomo Glowworm Caves.
+The glowworm, Arachnocampa luminosa, is endemic to New Zealand.
+As your guide takes you deep into the cave, you'll see thousands of these tiny creatures radiate their unmistakable luminescent light.
+Delight in the informative commentary on the caves' historical and geological significance and explore the cave on a magical boat ride.
 The glow will surely enlighten you!

-Dinner will be on your own this evening.
-There are a number of eateries within a short walk of your hotel or why not dine at the restaurant at our hotel?
+Enjoy dinner on your own this evening.
+There are several eateries within a short walk of the hotel.
+Alternatively, you could choose to dine at the hotel restaurant.

 Middle Earth and Maori Culture

-We'll stop for lunch and have some free time for shopping in the quirky village of Tirau where you'll come face to face with some corrugated characters.
+We'll stop for lunch and enjoy free time shopping in the quirky village of Tirau where you'll come face to face with some corrugated characters.

-This afternoon we've set up a special visit to Ōhinemutu Village where steaming vents, boiling hot pools of mud and water, and the natural beauty of Rotorua will be laid out before you.
-We'll walk through the village with a Māori guide and learn about the area’s cultural and historic significance including how the people continue to utilize the geothermal resources for daily cooking, bathing and heating.
+We've set up a special visit to Ōhinemutu Village, after lunch.
+Here, steaming vents, boiling hot pools of mud and water, and the natural beauty of Rotorua are laid out before you.
+We'll walk through the village with a Māori guide and learn about the area’s cultural and historic significance, including how the people continue to use the geothermal resources for daily cooking, bathing, and heating.
 This tour includes entry into the magnificent St Faith’s Anglican Church.

-The village is home to two traditional Māori meeting houses, and we will be invited into one.
-First we'll be briefed on the traditional Māori whakatau process (welcome ceremony) including the traditional call (karanga) which is followed by a speech (whaikorero) and chanting which acknowledges the deceased, the living and the spiritual sacredness of the occasion.
+The village is home to two traditional Māori meeting houses, and we'll be invited into one.
+First, we'll receive a briefing on the traditional Māori whakatau process (welcome ceremony), including the traditional call (karanga), followed by a speech (whaikorero) and chants that acknowledge the deceased, the living, and the spiritual sacredness of the occasion.

-Tonight we have the pleasure of dining on a hangi meal cooked in a natural steam.
-During preparing and eating, your Maori hosts will share experiences about their life and you'll have an opportunity to ask questions and gain insight into the local way of life.
+Tonight, we have the pleasure of dining on a hangi meal cooked in natural steam.
+Our Maori hosts will share experiences about their lives, during meal preparation and dining.
+Feel free to ask questions and gain insight into the local way of life.

-After your meal we'll meet and experience kapahaka (Māori performing arts action songs and their performers) for an intimate cultural experience that will be engaging, educational and interactive.
-Learn to use the poi in a rhythmical and geometric pattern which is mesmerizing when performed by the experts.
+After your dinner, we'll meet and experience kapahaka (Māori performing arts action songs and their performers) for an intimate cultural experience that is engaging, educational, and interactive.
+Learn to use the poi in a rhythmical and geometric pattern.
+It's mesmerizing when performed by the experts.